 Wake-Up Chocolate Fruit Kicks

 These energizing chocolate chunks have a kick to them!
 Enjoy some on a hike, or on Tu BiSh'vat as you plant a tree or host a Tu BiSh'vat Seder.
 These chocolate-coated, dried fruit chunks celebrate the seven species of the land of Israel – two grains and five fruits.
-This recipe uses six of those foods.
+This recipe uses several of those foods.
 Hiker Steve Rock concocted these easy-to-make, healthy treats for starting the day in the outdoors.
 He cautions that they'll “kick you down the trail a bit.”

 - Line a large baking sheet with parchment paper, aluminum foil, or waxed paper.
 Melt the chocolate in a large heatproof bowl set over a pan of simmering water.
 Remove from the heat.